on genomes, sexual attraction, and the foundations of mathematics.

-A Billion Wicked Thoughts spans a very similar range of unnerving humour and profound compassion as One in a Billion.
+A Billion Wicked Thoughts spans a very similar range of unnerving humor and profound compassion as One in a Billion.
 At a high enough level of abstraction, the motivation is the same: forget what you think you know because it clearly isn’t helping — we need to look at the data.
 The range of off-the-cuff quotes for the provision of cultural context is as amusing as it is helpful, but I couldn’t help but notice the above-norm usage of comedians.
-Without meaning to scientifically explain humour for my readers (I’m still refining that theory so maybe a later post) I think this is because the job of a comedian is to make us laugh at everyday absurdities by placing them in unusual contexts, and hence sneakily in the cold light of rationality.
+Without meaning to scientifically explain humor for my readers (I’m still refining that theory so maybe a later essay) I think this is because the job of a comedian is to make us laugh at everyday absurdities by placing them in unusual contexts, and hence sneakily in the cold light of rationality.

 The authors are careful never to mock nor judge, but merely to report.
 The introduction contains a bold and clear pronouncement that in discussing averages of enormous populations, there will be enormous variety within the group and the information cannot be used to say anything about any individual.
 This attitude is held to throughout and leads to a kind of humanistic plea in the book’s conclusion,